 Jennifer seeks out individuals and organizations who share the EA passion for meaningful public service.
 She shares their blogs, programs, and services with our EA community and builds the EA presence in their communities.Jennifer is a graduate student at Northern Illinois University in the Master’s of Public Administration program, specializing in Nonprofit Management.
 She works with Little City Foundation, assisting in the development department, and is passionate about alleviating pressing social issues in the developing world, particularly the staggering amount of children affected/orphaned by HIV/AIDS in Africa.

-Kate directs the EA Team, cultivates new partnerships, and represents EA through publishing articles, public speaking, and hosting workshops.
-She feels perpetually blessed for the talent and passion each member brings to the mission and movement.
+Kate directs the EA Team, edits all site content, cultivates new Partnerships, and represents EA through publishing articles, public speaking, and hosting workshops.
+She feels perpetually blessed for the talent and passion each member brings to the mission and movement!

-Kate works with the World Bank in Ethiopia, assessing the impacts of mobile phone tools on maternal health outcomes, and with renowned HIV/AIDS and drug rehab center Rumah Cemara in Indonesia.
+Kate works with the World Bank in Ethiopia, assessing the impacts of mobile phone tools on maternal health outcomes, with renowned HIV/AIDS and drug rehab center Rumah Cemara in Indonesia, and with Mass General Hospital in Charlestown, MA.
 She is a Huffington Post Contributor and is writing a book called Everyday Ambassador: How to be a Global Citizen in a Digital Age, summarized here in her 2012 TEDx Talk.
 Kate holds a BA in International Relations and a MPA in International Health Policy & Management from NYU, and is a proud Reynolds Scholar in Social Entrepreneurship, Starting Bloc Fellow, Truman Scholar, Luce Scholar, and member of the Academy of Achievement.
 Hear Kate’s core mantra through her New York University graduation speech in 2009:

 If you are interested in joining the EA Team please contact Kate for details!